This sourdough peach cobbler features sweet and jammy peaches topped with tender sourdough biscuits.

 Anyway, the American biscuit addition was SO great!
 So, I've decided to write a blog post about it, except I wanted to make a peach cobbler with sourdough starter, so I have made sourdough biscuits.

-The biscuits are made with using flour, butter, a little sugar and salt, discard sourdough starter and milk.
+The biscuits are made using flour, butter, a little sugar, and salt, discard sourdough starter and milk.

 I used my food processor to cut the butter into the flour, then added in the sourdough starter and only enough cold milk to combine it into a dry, slightly crumbly dough.